shalu-01-star/Demo-1/README.md

 # Demo-1
-This is my first Git Repositories.
+This is my first Git Repository.